Interactive prompts (recommended for first-time users)

 projr_build_dev(c("methods.Rmd", "results.Rmd"))

-Always use projr_path_get() to ensure paths work correctly in both dev and final builds:
+Dev builds route outputs to the cache at _tmp/projr/v<version>/ instead of _output.
+Always use projr_path_get() so paths resolve correctly in both dev and final builds:

 # In your R Markdown or scripts: